Skip to main content

 David has an idea in mind – starting a culture school where people can learn about the cultures of France and the Oki Islands.
 Domestic participants can learn French and the culture of France, whereas participants from overseas can learn more about Chibu, Oki Islands and Japan.
 He is looking forward to running such an academy.

-“It is not in full swing yet, but actually we have already launched in April.
-We have cooking, dessert making, bread baking, language and etiquette lessons.
-And occasionally kendo.
-My schedule is filled with guiding tours at the moment, but I would like to balance it out so I can dedicate more time to this project.
-I am so thankful that I have studied Japanese and Japanese culture before coming to this island.
-As a chef, my main focus was cooking.
-But as a tour guide and with the culture school, I can fully utilise my experiences and what I have learnt.
-I have always loved nature and animals, so right now my job is great.
-I am so glad that everything I have learnt and done is showing its meaning.”
+“It is not in full swing yet, but we did launch in April.
+We teach cooking, dessert making, bread baking, language and etiquette.
+And occasionally Kendo.
+My schedule is filled with guiding tours at the moment, but I would like to find a good balance in the future so i can dedicate more time to this project in the future.
+I am so thankful that I have studied Japanese language and Japanese culture before coming to this island.
+As a chef, all my focus was on cooking. but in guiding and at the cultural school I have made use of all my experiences and what I have learnedt up till now.
+I’ve always loved nature and animals, so right now I’m really enjoying my current job.
+I am so glad that everything I have learned and done is showing its meaning.”

-We asked David for a special sightseeing plan, where visitors can enjoy the present Chiburijima Island to the max.
+We asked David for a special sightseeing plan that will allow visitors to fully enjoy Chiburijima Island.

-“Let’s make a short 2-day trip example.
-You will arrive at Kurii Port just before noon, so I suggest going to Don Don, a small eatery specialised in seafood, for lunch.
-Their asazuke-don (soy-marinated seafood rice bowl) is filling and delicious!
+“For a short 2-day trip.
+You could arrive at Kurii Port just before noon, so I would suggest going to Don Don, a small eatery specialized in seafood, for lunch.
+Their asazuke-don (pickled vegetables on rice) is filling and delicious!
 After lunch, you can get on an e-bike and ride to Sekiheki (Red Cliff) and Mt.
 Akahage.
 Then head to Chez SAWA for dinner and stay at Hotel Chibu-no-sato.
 On the next day, you can continue your e-bike journey or enjoy marine activities for some summer fun.
 The 50-minute sightseeing cruise operated by the sightseeing boat, Benten-maru, is also very enjoyable.
 On the sightseeing boat, you get to see Sekiheki from the bottom of the cliff.
 The scenery is so different compared to when you look down from the lookout on the cliff; you will be surprised!
 You can see the vermilion and black layers very clearly, which helps to understand the formation of the island.
 I recommend joining the guided sightseeing cruise.
 The cruise operates throughout the year as long as weather permits!”

 David explaining the formation of Sekiheki (Red Cliff) using the landscape model.